buildfarm/buildfarm/_site/docs/architecture/workers.md

 # Exec Filesystem

-Workers must present Exec Filesystems for actions, and manage their existence for the lifetime of an operation's presence within the pipeline.
+Workers use ExecFileSystems to present content to actions, and manage their existence for the lifetime of an operation's presence within the pipeline.
 The realization of an operation's execution root with the execution filesystem constitutes a transaction that the operating directory for an action will appear, be writable for outputs, and released and be made unavailable as it proceeds and exits the pipeline.

 This means that an action's entire input directory must be available on a filesystem from a unique location per operation - the _Operation Action Input Root_, or just _Root_.
 Each input file within the Root must contain the content of the inputs, its requested executability via FileNode, and each directory must contain at the outset, child input files and directories.
 The filesystem is free to handle unspecified outputs as it sees fit, but the directory hierarchy of output files from the Root must be created before execution, and writable during it.
 When execution and observation of the outputs is completed, the exec filesystem will be asked to destroy the Root and release any associated resources from its retention.

-There are two implementations of Execution Filesystem in Buildfarm.
-Choosing either a `filesystem` or `fuse` `cas` type in the worker config as the first `cas` entry will choose the _CASFileCache_ or _FuseCAS_ implementations, respectively.
+Choosing a `filesystem` `storage` type in the worker config as the first `storage` entry will select the _CASFileCache_ _CFCExecFileSystem_.
+Choosing any other `storage` type will create a _FuseCAS_ _FuseExecFilesystem_.

+***We strongly recommend the use of `filesystem` `storage` as the ExecFileSystem-selecting `storage` entry, the _FuseCAS_ is experimental and may not function reliably over long hauls/with substantial load***

 ## CASFileCache/CFCExecFilesystem

 The CASFileCache provides an Exec Filesystem via CFCExecFilesystem.
 The (CASFileCache)'s retention of paths is used to reflect individual files, with these paths hard-linked in CFCExecFilesystem under representative directories of the input root to signify usage.
 The CASFileCache directory retention system is also used to provide a configurable utilization of entire directory trees as a symlink, which was a heuristic optimization applied when substantial cost was observed setting up static trees of input links for operations compared to their execution time. `link_input_directories` in the common Worker configuration will enable this heuristic.
 Outputs of actions are physically streamed into CAS writes when they are observed after an action execution.

-The CASFileCache's persistence in the filesystem and the availability of common POSIX features like symlinks and inode-based reference counts on almost any filesystem implementation have made it a solid choice for extremely large CAS installations - it scales to multi-TB host attached storages with millions of entries with relative ease.
+The CASFileCache's persistence in the filesystem and the availability of common POSIX features like symlinks and inode-based reference counts on almost any filesystem implementation have made it a solid choice for extremely large CAS installations - it scales to multi-TB host attached storages containing millions of entries with relative ease.

 There are plans to improve CASFileCache that will be reflected in improved performance and memory footprint for the features used by CFCExecFilesystem.